haraka/Haraka/docs/Config.md

 Config Files
 ============

-Haraka contains a flexible config loader which can load a few different types of configuration files.
+Haraka's config loader can load several types of configuration files.

 The API is fairly simple:

     // From within a plugin:
-    var config_item = this.config.get(name, [type], [callback], [options]);
+    var cfg = this.config.get(name, [type], [callback], [options]);

 `name` is not a filename, but a name in the config/ directory.
 For example:

-    var config_item = this.config.get('rambling.paths', 'list');
+    var cfg = this.config.get('rambling.paths', 'list');

 This will load the file config/rambling.paths in the Haraka directory.

 `type` can be one of:

 * 'value' - load a flat file containing a single value (default)
 * 'ini'   - load an "ini" style file
 * 'json'  - load a json file
 * 'yaml'  - load a yaml file
 * 'list'  - load a flat file containing a list of values
 * 'data'  - load a flat file containing a list of values, keeping comments and whitespace.
+* 'binary' - load a binary file into a Buffer

 If your ini and json files have `.ini`, `.json` or `.yaml` suffixes, the `type` parameter can be omitted.